 As a VPS is more expensive than simple shared hosting, our expectations were accordingly higher.
 Only providers that met all (or most) of the following criteria made our list:

-- Easy scalability.
+Easy scalability.
 Need more power?
 These hosts will let you add CPU cores, RAM, storage space, and bandwidth with a couple of clicks.
-Also it’ll be just as easy to scale back down when you no longer need the extra resources.
+It’ll also be just as easy to scale back down when you no longer need the extra resources.

 The case for Kamatera is simple: this is a provider that offers cutting-edge cloud VPS solutions, and it does so while keeping prices low.
 Now, as you know, the cloud is a magical thing.
 It’s stable, it’s easy to scale, and it makes money vanish from your wallet (faster than usual).
 The mere mention of “the cloud” gives most hosts an excuse to up their prices – but Kamatera is different.